ufscwiki/Unfavorable-Semicircle-Wiki/docs/DELOCK.md

 ## Audio

-The video's audio track contains a dual mono audio track with "calliope"/ragtime-type music, which has often been compared to the sounds in the cartoon [*Steamboat Willie*](https://youtu.be/BBgghnQF6E4).
+The video's audio track contains a dual mono audio track with "calliope"/ragtime-type music, which had originally been compared to the sounds in the cartoon [*Steamboat Willie*](https://youtu.be/BBgghnQF6E4).
 The [Unknown Voice](Unknown_Voice "wikilink") spells out "IANNOP6" near the beginning